 As mentioned above, sexual assault is a second degree crime in New Jersey; however, the potential penalties for adults are much more severe than those for juveniles.
 Specifically, a conviction for sexual assault may result in a sentence to serve between 5 and 10 years in New Jersey State Prison, in addition to registration as a sex offender and life-long community supervision.

-Contact a Hackensack NJ Student Sexual Assault Attorney Today
+Contact a Totowa NJ Student Sexual Assault Attorney Today

 If you are a juvenile, young adult, or juvenile charged as an adult with sexual assault in New Jersey, the repercussions of an accusation of this kind can be extremely damaging to your reputation and your future.
-Contact The Law Offices of Alissa Hascup to discuss your case and find the answers you need to protect yourself.
-With offices conveniently located in Hackensack, Little Falls, Camden, and Morristown, we defend clients in courts across the state.
+Contact Alissa Hascup to discuss your case and find the answers you need to protect yourself.
+With centralized offices conveniently located in Denville and Totowa, we defend clients in courts across the state.
 Simply call 862-257-1200 today.